 The proposed works require large scale excavation, for the installation of subterranean provisions and foundation piers.
 Where archaeological potential coincides with proposed excavation, the removal of modern soils and fills will be carried out according to the direction of the archaeologist.
-A mechanical excavator is used it must have a flat edged or mud bucket, rather than a toothed bucket, in order to maintain a clean excavated surface.
-In general, any machinery used will move backwards, in order not to damage any exposed archaeological relics.

-Experienced operators will be required to undertake this work.
+Experienced operators will be required to undertake this work under specific instructions by the archaeologist (see Section 6.2.3).
 The soil will be removed in layers, with no more than one context, such as topsoil, being removed at one time.
 This will allow any relics to be identified.
 Should any un-assessed archaeological relics be found during the excavation of the site, excavation will cease while these are investigated and if necessary, re-assessed.

-Where relics of local level of significance are encountered, these will be photographically, and archaeologically recorded and removed.
+Where relics of a local level of significance are encountered, these will be archaeologically recorded and removed.
 A written description of each feature and context will be made using printed context sheets.
 A scaled plan will be made of the site and of each feature found, and levels will be taken as part of this process.
-The site and features will also be recorded photographically, according to current Heritage Branch guidelines; photographs will be processed to archive standards.
-The results of these works will be summarised in a Final Archaeological Report prepared for the Department of Planning or the Heritage Branch, as required, with all necessary interpretation, such as Harris Matrices, as required.
+The site and features will also be recorded photographically, according to current Heritage Division guidelines; photographs will be processed to archive standards.
+The results of these works will be summarised in a Final Archaeological Report prepared for the Department of Planning or its delegate, as required, with all necessary interpretation (see Section 6.2.6 and 6.2.7).
 The Archaeological Work Method is set out in detail below.

-5.2.1 Site Briefing
+6.2.1 Site Briefing